Call Flow and Transcripts

 When recording is enabled on an agent:

-• Yaplet does not auto-play a consent disclaimer.
-If your jurisdiction requires one (two-party-consent states, much of the EU, etc.), add the disclaimer text to the agent's begin message yourself — and consider turning off the interruptible greeting so the disclaimer plays in full before the caller can barge in.
+• Yaplet auto-plays the fixed AI notice at the start of every call, but not a recording-consent line — consent to record is a separate requirement.
+If your jurisdiction requires one (two-party-consent states, much of the EU, etc.), add the consent wording to the agent's Greeting yourself — and consider turning off the interruptible greeting so it plays in full before the caller can barge in.

 • The recording is stored as an MP3 in the call thread, downloadable from the inbox.